micobo-gmbh/micobo-Security-Token/README.md

 ## Intro

-The **micobo Security Token** is an ERC20- and ERC1400-compatible, constrainable token developed by micobo GmbH.
+The **micobo Security Token** is an ERC20- and ERC1400-compatible, constrainable Ethereum token compliant with German/European Security law and developed by micobo GmbH.
 It's main features are:
 #
 -  **ERC 20** compatible
 #